AI Readiness Assessment

 We start with leadership interviews and a short questionnaire to understand business goals, the current state of AI inside the company, and which use cases are already on the table.
 Output of this stage: a shared definition of scope – which business unit, which workflows, which constraints.

-We work with your team and Subject Matter Experts to map candidate use cases against business value, technical feasibility, data availability, and risk.
-Each candidate gets a recommendation: build next, fix dependencies first, or defer for now.
-SMEs define what good output looks like for each candidate.
+We work with your team and Subject Matter Experts to map potential AI use cases against business value, technical feasibility, data availability, and risk.
+Each case gets a recommendation: build next, fix dependencies first, or defer for now.
+SMEs define what a good output is for each use case.
+Output of this stage: a prioritized use-case shortlist with a clear recommendation per case – build next, fix dependencies first, or postpone for now.

-In parallel, we look at the processes around the AI work – inputs, outputs, success criteria, change management, training needs – and at governance: regulatory exposure (GDPR, sector rules), risk classification, cost management for non-deterministic outputs.
-This is where pilots that almost worked usually break down.
+In parallel, we look at the processes around the AI work – inputs, outputs, success criteria, change management, training needs – and at potential governance hazards, such as regulatory exposure (GDPR, sector rules), risk classification, and cost management for non-deterministic outputs.
+The deliverable is a process and governance readiness map, naming the gaps where pilot projects usually break down.
+This is the phase where only the best options would make it through.

-We hand off a 30-90 day Action Plan: prioritized use cases, named dependencies, owners (yours, ours, or shared), and the cost-benefit math behind each recommendation.
+We hand off a 30 or 90-day Action Plan that includes prioritized use cases, named dependencies, owners (yours, ours, or shared), and the cost-benefit math behind each recommendation.
 The Plan can become an SOW for a build engagement with us, a recommendation list you execute internally, or a mix of both.

 What We Evaluate